Jack Dempsey (rugby union): Club career

-Glasgow

 Dempsey moved to Scotland in 2021 to play for Glasgow Warriors.
 He has relatives in the city, as his grandfather emigrated to Glasgow from Australia.
 Of the move to the Warriors, Dempsey stated:

 The history that Glasgow has with fast-paced footie – with quick ruck speed – is something which very much suits my game.
 So, it is kind of a combination of wanting a character like me to add depth and being that tool in the tool chest within the back-row, but also I do suit the identity and style that Glasgow want to play as well.

 Dempsey made his debut for Glasgow in the 'Clash of the Warriors' pre-season fixture with Worcester, with Glasgow winning the inaugural cup 27 - 22.
 He made his competitive debut for Glasgow in the 24 September 2021 match against Ulster away at Ravenhill Stadium in the United Rugby Championship - earning the Glasgow Warrior No. 331.

-At the end of a successful season Dempsey was awarded The XVIth Warrior Player of the Year award by the official supporters club.
+At the end of a successful season, Dempsey was awarded The XVIth Warrior Player of the Year award by the official supporters club.